awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.RBAC.md

 RBAC is designed to support the introduction of [Redis ACL](https://redis.io/topics/acl) in Redis 6\.
 When you use RBAC with your ElastiCache for Redis cluster, there are some limitations:
 + You can't specify passwords in an access string\.
 You set passwords with [CreateUser](https://docs.aws.amazon.com/AmazonElastiCache/latest/APIReference/API_CreateUser.html) or [ModifyUser](https://docs.aws.amazon.com/AmazonElastiCache/latest/APIReference/API_ModifyUser.html) calls\.
 + For user rights, you pass `on` and `off` as a part of the access string\.
 If neither is specified in the access string, the user is assigned `off` and doesn't have access rights to the replication group\.
 + You can't use forbidden and renamed commands\.
 If you specify a forbidden or a renamed command, an exception will be thrown\.
-If you want to use access control lists \(ACLs\) for a renamed command, specify the original name of the commend, in other words the name of the command before it was renamed\.
+If you want to use access control lists \(ACLs\) for a renamed command, specify the original name of the command, in other words the name of the command before it was renamed\.
 + You can't use the `reset` command as a part of an access string\.
 You specify passwords with API parameters, and ElastiCache for Redis manages passwords\.
 Thus, you can't use `reset` because it would remove all passwords for a user\.
-+ You can use redundant commands for the access string\.
-For example, if an access string contains `+get -get +get`, this is reduced to `+get`\.
 + Redis 6 introduces the [ACL LIST](https://redis.io/commands/acl-list) command\.
 This command returns a list of users along with the ACL rules applied to each user\.
+ElastiCache for Redis supports the `ACL LIST` command, but does not include support for password hashes as Redis does\.
 With ElastiCache for Redis, you can use the [describe\-users](https://docs.aws.amazon.com/cli/latest/reference/elasticache/describe-users.html) operation to get similar information, including the rules contained within the access string\.
 However, [describe\-users](https://docs.aws.amazon.com/cli/latest/reference/elasticache/describe-users.html) doesn't retrieve a user password\.

   Other read\-only commands supported by ElastiCache for Redis include [ACL WHOAMI](https://redis.io/commands/acl-whoami), [ACL USERS](https://redis.io/commands/acl-users), and [ACL CAT](https://redis.io/commands/acl-cat)\.
 ElastiCache for Redis doesn't support any other write\-based ACL commands\.